climaa/climaa/README.md

 # Carlos Lima — Senior Frontend Engineer

-I build the boring, high-stakes parts of enterprise web apps — multi-step forms, data tables, design systems — and the proof that they still work after the next migration.
+I build the boring, high-stakes parts of enterprise web apps — multi-step forms, data tables, design systems — and prove they still work after the next migration.

 Nearly twenty years of it: quote wizards at HUB, investor flows at LendingClub, a shared component library at Hulu, work orders at YouBIM.
 Currently at Pulse Charter Connect.

 ### What I actually do

 **Next.js · React · TypeScript.** Design systems and major-version migrations.
-Most recently Mantine 7 → 8, including swapping a data table's internals from `mantine-react-table` to `@tanstack/react-table` without touching a single call site.
+Most recently, Mantine 7 → 8, including swapping a data table's internals from `mantine-react-table` to `@tanstack/react-table` without touching a single call site.

 **The proof that it works.** Cypress + Gherkin — 290 feature files, ~900 scenarios written in the language the business actually uses.
 Storybook, Chromatic in CI, and a visual-regression CLI built on Playwright.